-Facebook boosts snubbed Stories Camera with Live, GIF, & text sharing
+Facebook boosts snubbed Stories Camera with Live, GIF & text sharing

 After rebranding to Puls and raising new cash, CellSavers wants to help set up your smart gadgets

-Despite the tepid reception for Facebook Stories, the social network is doubling down on its full screen Camera feature.
-Today Facebook added the ability to go Live, shoot two-second GIFs, and share full-screen text posts on colored background from Facebook Camera, which lets you share to Facebook Stories, Direct messaging, and the traditional news feed.
+Despite the tepid reception for Facebook Stories, the social network is doubling down on its full-screen Camera feature.
+Today Facebook added the ability to go Live, shoot two-second GIFs and share full-screen text posts on colored background from Facebook Camera, which lets you share to Facebook Stories, Direct messaging and the traditional News Feed.

 The features give Facebook Camera near parity with Instagram’s Stories camera, and could make it more flexible and attractive to teens looking for ways to share visually.
 Combining the Camera’s augmented reality face filters with Live could make people more comfortable broadcasting since they won’t have to show their real face.